GreyStinger/GreyStinger/README.md

 ### Some Stats

-It pains me to see so much JS, sorry ES dev's, not meant to offend, just not a personal preference.
+~~It pains me to see so much JS, sorry ES dev's, not meant to offend, just not a personal preference.~~

-Everything is built with it though so what choice do I have T-T
+~~Everything is built with it though so what choice do I have T-T~~

+Now more low level languages nice :}

 #### Github: